Back

 Why onboarding is a critical moment

-Onboarding a new model is a turning point that largely determines the future success of the collaboration.
-Sloppy onboarding creates recurring problems: missing content, difficult access, unclear communication, mutual frustration.
+Onboarding a new model is a pivotal moment that largely determines the future success of the partnership.
+Poor onboarding creates recurring problems: missing content, complicated access, vague communication, and mutual frustration.
 Structured onboarding creates the conditions for a smooth and productive working relationship.

 Onboarding has three essential functions.

-Set the operational foundations.
+Set the operational foundation.
 Make sure everything the agency needs to work is in place: account access, available content, established communication processes.

 Align expectations.
-Make sure the model and the agency share a common view of what is going to happen, the goals, the methods, and the boundaries.
+Make sure the model and the agency share a common vision of what will happen, the goals, the methods, and the boundaries.

-Build commitment.
-A professional, smooth onboarding process strengthens the model's trust in the agency.
-They feel taken care of, which lowers the risk of an early exit.
+Create commitment.
+Professional, smooth onboarding strengthens the model’s trust in the agency.
+They feel taken care of, which reduces the risk of early departure.

 The 6-step onboarding process

 Step 2: The contract.
 Send the contract quickly after the call.
 Favor a progressive commission that motivates both sides.
-Plan payments every two weeks rather than monthly to avoid large sums piling up.
+Plan payments every two weeks rather than monthly to avoid accumulating large sums.

 Step 3: Recover the old content.
 Three scenarios are possible.
-The model has no existing content: you will need to create it.
+The model has no existing content: it will need to be created.
 The model has an organized drive: perfect, recover and sort it.
-The model sends content in bulk and messy: take the time to organize everything before starting.
+The model sends content in a mess: take the time to organize everything before starting.

 Watch out for the repost trap: content already posted on some platforms cannot always be reused elsewhere.
 Instagram and TikTok are less tolerant of recycled content.
 If needed, slightly edit the videos to avoid detection.

-Step 4: Access to social accounts.
-Recover the necessary access.
-Important point: do not multiply platforms from day one.
-Focus first on one main private platform (OnlyFans or MYM, etc.) before adding others.
+Step 4: Social access.
+Retrieve the necessary access.
+Important point: do not multiply platforms right away.
+Focus on one main private platform (OnlyFans or MYM, etc.) before adding others.

 Step 5: Create the new content drive.
-Set up a simple structure to receive new content: one folder per platform, one subfolder per week.
+Set up a simple structure for receiving new content: one folder per platform, one subfolder per week.
 The simpler it is, the more likely the model will use it.
 The goal is zero friction.

 When is onboarding finished?

-Onboarding is finished when four conditions are met: the contract is signed, access is granted, the drive is ready, and the guidelines are sent.
+Onboarding is finished when four conditions are met: the contract is signed, access has been granted, the drive is ready, and the instructions have been sent.
 Not before.

 Speed matters.
 The faster onboarding is, the less time the model has to change their mind or be approached by another agency.